yoren/gravityflow/readme.txt

 - Added the users role filter setting to the Workflow User and Assignee type fields.
 - Added support for deleting Discussion field comments on the entry detail edit page.
-- Added the Rich Text Editor setting to the Discussion field.
+- Added the Rich Text Editor setting support to the Discussion field.
+New fields only.
 - Added the gravityflow_inbox_sorting filter to allow the sorting criteria to be modified before search for entries in the inbox.
 See http://docs.gravityflow.io/article/132-gravityflowinboxsorting
 - Added the gravityflow_reverse_comment_order_discussion_field filter allowing the comments to be reversed before being displayed.
     Example: add_filter( 'gravityflow_reverse_comment_order_discussion_field', '__return_true' );